oti215/Laravel-UrlShortener/readme.md

     <li>Once you have that set up, just run: php artisan migrate</li>
 </ol>

-The API has the following endpoints which may be used without authentication:
+<h2>The API has the following endpoints which may be used without authentication:</h2>
 <ol>
     <li>
         Create Short Url